 organizations

-and publications as a subdivision of English (often as a type of “debased” or “slang” English), it must be
+and publications as a subdivision of English (often as a type of “debased” or “slang” Scottish English), it must be

 borne